 employees—it also supports local businesses.
 Microsoft receives fresh

-Lummi Island Wild (wild salmon).
-Partnering with local businesses supports a vibrant local community, an important part of
+foods from producers such as Willie Green’s Organic Farm (produce), Hayton Farms (seasonal berries) and Lummi Island Wild (wild salmon).
+Partnering with local businesses supports a vibrant local community, an important part of Microsoft’s corporate culture.

 In 2011 Microsoft and its employees donated $52 million to nonprofit